Best Cheap Home Insurance in Florida (2025)

 -

-You should consider State Farm for your home insurance if customer service is a high priority for your insurance needs.
-It had the highest customer satisfaction ranking among major Florida homeowners insurance companies in J.D.
-Power's 2023 survey.
+State Farm is an excellent choice for home insurance if customer service is a priority for you.
+It has the highest score among major Florida homeowners insurance companies on J.D.
+Power's customer satisfaction survey.

-In Florida, State Farm homeowners policy costs $3,053 per year on average .
+In Florida, a State Farm homeowners policy costs $3,053 per year on average.
 That's roughly 10% less than the state average.
 However, it's far from the cheapest coverage available.
 Tower Hill policies cost $1,552 per year for the same coverage, around half of what you can expect to pay with State Farm.

 State Farm is financially strong, which can matter after a hurricane.
 Companies in worse shape may run out of money when paying out lots of claims after a storm.

-Best home insurance for people who can't find cheap coverage in FL: Citizens
+Best home insurance in FL if you can't find cheap coverage: Citizens

 -